Inside the delicate art of maintaining America's aging nuclear weapons

 KANSAS CITY NATIONAL SECURITY CAMPUS, Mo.
 (AP) — In an ultra-sterile room at a secure factory in Kansas City, U.S. government technicians refurbish the nation’s nuclear warheads.
 The job is exacting: Each warhead has thousands of springs, gears and copper contacts that must work in conjunction to set off a nuclear explosion.

-Eight hundred miles away in New Mexico, workers in a steel-walled vault have an equally delicate task.
+Eight hundred miles (about 1,300 kilometers) away in New Mexico, workers in a steel-walled vault have an equally delicate task.
 Wearing radiation monitors, safety goggles and seven layers of gloves, they practice shaping new warhead plutonium cores — by hand.

 And at nuclear weapons bases across the country, troops as young as 17 keep 50-year-old warheads working until replacements are ready.
 A hairline scratch on a warhead's polished black cone could send the bomb off course.